mcguinlu/thesis/viva-prep/questions.md

 What is the purpose of using knots?

-Talk about problems with including Hippsley-Cox re double-counting?

-wHY OKAY TO INCLUDE ehr WHEN NOT USING CRITERIA? nOT COLLECTED FOR REASEARCH AND SO POTENTIALLY LESS LIKELY TO HAVE DIFFERENTIAL MISCLASSIFICATION

-Why is the std error of LDL much wider than others?
-Needed to be calculated from the imputed values of TC, HDL and TG, and so more variability across the different datasets.
+* **Why is the std error of LDL much wider than others?**

+    * Needed to be calculated from the imputed values of TC, HDL and TG, and so more variability across the different datasets.

 What are unique contributions above and beyond Becky's work?
 A priori assignment of bias distributions, using of cutting edge tools to assess bias and mapping of answers to additive/proportional biases, new visualisations of bias, multiple sources of evidence, broader definition of indirect (e.g. using statins as a source of evidence on an exposure).

-There are limitations to including preprints - discuss?

 Why not use a multivariate approach, given co-dependence of all lipid fractions?

-Eligible studies defined dementia outcomes using an objective process, incorporating recognised criteria. - What does this mean?
-I had originally stated that I would include only studies that defined dementia using specific criteria.
-This was hard to operationalise as often the criteria are not specified, but clear from other information (case note review) that clinicans likely followed these criteria.

-Say that HPS didn't report methods used, but likely to be eligible because of the process used to define dementia.

-Not looking at results of Chi-sq test for heterogeneity, as argue that het will always be present and it is the extent of it that matters!

 Did you adjust for clustering in the CPRD analysis?